Azure-Samples/java-microservices-asa-standard-lab/Instructions/Labs/ASA-Standard/LAB_03_monitor_asc.md

 <summary>hint</summary>
 <br/>

+   {: .note }
-    > **Note**: Before you start reviewing logs, generate some log entries by navigating to the api-gateway URL and, from the PetClinic home page, performing the following tasks:
+   > Before you start reviewing logs, generate some log entries by navigating to the api-gateway URL and, from the PetClinic home page, performing the following tasks:

    - Navigate to the Owners page, select a few names from the list
    - For a few owners you selected, use the **Edit Owner** button to attempt modifying their information (for example, try setting the telephone number to an invalid value) and use the **Add New Pet** button to attempt to add a pet (for example, select the Submit button without providing the pet name).